shundhammer/qdirstat/README.md

   own with constantly having to change back and forth between source and build directories.

 - QDirStat now has its own log file.
-Right now it logs to /tmp/qdirstat.log, but this will probably change in the future.
+It now logs to /tmp/qdirstat-$UID.log, which for most Linux home users (with only one user account on the machine) is typically /tmp/qdirstat-1000.log .
 No more messages on stdout that either clobber the shell you started the program from or that simply go missing.

 - No longer depending on dozens of KDE libs and a lot of KDE infrastructure; it now only requires Qt which is typically installed anyway on a Linux / BSD /